audioxide/data/data/posts/20200226-reviews-pj-harvey-to-bring-you-my-love.md

   performance of a travelling mystic.
 It’s black magic with a smile.
 There’s blood trickling from the corner of its mouth, but then who are we to judge?
 week: 222
+blurb: With Harvey it feels like you’ve stumbled across the ad hoc performance of a travelling mystic.
+It’s black magic with a smile.
 ---
 author: André
 review: >-